 To set it apart from the standard Scout and give it an appropriately urban vibe, the Bobber’s exhaust, frame, handlebars, mirrors, cast aluminum wheels, primary and clutch covers, headlight nacelle and single-gauge instrument are all blacked out, the chunky tires have a semi-knobby tread pattern and the rear end has been cleaned up with a pair of LED stop/turn/tail lights and a side-mount license plate.

 On a hot, bright, humid morning after the Scout Bobber was unveiled at the Indian Hometown Throwdown Powered by Maxim, a big warehouse party packed wall to wall with motorcyclists, young X Games fans and “influencers,” we gathered in a gritty parking lot full of Bobbers in various colors and degrees of accessory adornment.
 For the base price of $11,499, the Bobber comes in glossy Thunder Black.
 For another $500, its available in glossy Indian Motorcycle Red, matte Star Silver Smoke or matte Bronze Smoke, all three of which have a cool black fade on the side of the 3.3-gallon steel tank.
 For $12,499, the Bobber comes with ABS in matte Thunder Black Smoke only.
 Giving the Bobber a distinctive look is an Indian Scout logo in block-style lettering on the tank.
 Bobber-specific accessories include a springer-style saddle, apehanger handlebars, a passenger seat and pegs, a solo rack bag for the rear fender, a solo saddlebag and spoked wheels.
-Most other Scout accessories will fit the Bobber, including Reduced Reach and Extended Reach foot controls.
+Most other Scout accessories will fit the Bobber, including Extended Reach foot controls (but not Reduced Reach).